rust-lang/book/src/ch02-01-guessing-game-tutorial.md

 Wait a minute, I thought we already had a `guess`?
 We do, but Rust allows us to ‘shadow’ the previous `guess` with a new one.
-This is often used in this exact situation, where `guess` starts as a `String`, but we want to convert it to an `u32`.
-Shadowing lets us re-use the `guess` name, rather than forcing us to come up with two unique names like `guess_str` and `guess`, or something else.
+This is often used in this exact situation, where `guess` starts as a `String`, but we want to convert it to a `u32`.
+Shadowing lets us re-use the `guess` name rather than forcing us to come up with two unique names like `guess_str` and `guess` or something else.

 We bind `guess` to an expression that looks like something we wrote earlier: